NetSim Academic: a network lab on your desktop

 Cover your entire curriculum, from foundational internetworking and routing to modern Wireless, IoT, and LTE networks, all within a single, integrated platform.

-Technologies Supported
+Technologies supported

 • Aloha, Slotted Aloha